 Wow!
 This year has flown by!
 Below are more than 30 models of (mostly) trail shoes that hit store shelves in the second half of 2020… or will very soon, as all but two of these models are already available at the time of publishing.

-For more on new trail shoes, check our articles on new trail shoes for spring-summer 2021.
+For more on new trail shoes, check our articles on new trail shoes for spring-summer 2021 and fall-winter 2021.
 To find even more options for trail running shoes, check out our Best Trail Running Shoes article and our full collection of trail running shoe reviews.

 [Editor’s Note: If you’re affiliated with a brand (i.e., an employee, ambassador, etc.) that produces shoes, please share that relation in each of your comments on this article.
 Thanks!]